This post contains affiliate links.

 Tomato sauce, marinara, and pizza sauce are all tomato-based sauces with some variations in their ingredients and preparation methods.

-Tomato Sauce: Tomato sauce is a basic sauce made from tomatoes.
-It has a smooth and thick consistency and serves as a versatile base for many dishes, including pasta sauces, soups, and stews.
+- Tomato Sauce: Tomato sauce is a basic sauce made from tomatoes.
+It has a smooth and thick consistency and is a versatile base for many dishes, including pasta sauces, soups, and stews.

-Marinara Sauce: Marinara sauce is a type of tomato sauce that originated in Italian cuisine.
+- Marinara Sauce: Marinara sauce is a tomato sauce originating in Italian cuisine.
 It is typically made with tomatoes, onions, garlic, olive oil, and herbs like basil and oregano.
 Marinara sauce is known for its bright and tangy flavor and is commonly used in pasta dishes, as a dipping sauce, or as a base for dishes like lasagna or chicken Parmesan.

-Pizza Sauce: Pizza sauce is a specific type of tomato sauce specifically designed for pizzas.
+- Pizza Sauce: Pizza sauce is a type of tomato sauce designed for pizzas.
 It is typically made with cooked or canned tomatoes, garlic, olive oil, and a blend of herbs and spices like oregano, basil, and crushed red pepper flakes.
-Pizza sauce tends to be thicker and more concentrated in flavor compared to other tomato sauces.
+Compared to other tomato sauces, pizza sauce tends to be thicker and more concentrated in flavor.

 While there can be some overlap in ingredients and flavors between these sauces, the main difference lies in their intended use and the specific seasonings or variations used in each recipe.

 Heat a splash of oil in a pot or pan over medium heat.
-You can get away with using less oil in a nonstick pan, and may need a bit more otherwise.
-Add your minced garlic and cook it, stirring often, until it begins to turn golden and smell fragrant.
+Add your minced garlic and cook it, stirring often, until it turns golden and smells fragrant.

 Step 3: Serve!